vinceskahan/v5wiki/gw1000-recipe.md

 If those steps were successful, you should see at least live temperature, humidity, and pressure data from the GW1000.

 The GW1000 will immediately start trying to send data to a server at ecowitt.net, at a frequency of about one attempt per minute.
+You can change the frequency using the WSView app.
 If the WiFi network is connected to the internet, the ecowitt.net server will reject the request with a response like this:

 ```
 {"errcode":"40001","errmsg":"invalid passkey"}